pingswept/me30-website/content/logistics/syllabus.md

 ## Course credit and time expectations

 ME 30 is a 4-SHU course with lab.
 At Tufts, each SHU equates to 3 hours of student time per week.
 4-SHU courses are expected to require an average of 12 student hours per week.
 Typically, these hours are divided into about 3 hours of class time and 9 hours of lab/homework/study time.
-For Fall 2024, you can expect to spend roughly 2.5 hours in class sessions, 1 hour in your scheduled lab, 2 hours reading/viewing/studying, and the remaining 7 hours on project work each week.
+For Fall 2025, you can expect to spend roughly 2.5 hours in class sessions, 1 hour in your scheduled lab, 2 hours reading/viewing/studying, and the remaining 7 hours on project work each week.

 ## What to do if you need to miss a class or due date

 In ME 30 this semester, we hope to cultivate a supportive community of people who are helping each other take things one day at a time while also learning some electronics along the way.
 To create a learning community, we need you to be present in class and lab and to contribute your ideas and work to the larger group.
 However, as your instructors, we aim to be flexible when illness, family emergencies, or religious holy days arise (see calendar and policy [here](https://students.tufts.edu/registrar/courses-and-calendars/academic-calendar#paragraph-22371)), and to support you in taking care of yourselves and loved ones.
-If you need to miss a class or a due date, please reach out to Kristen or Brandon via email as early as possible.
+If you need to miss a class or a due date, please reach out to your ME 30 instructor via email as early as possible.
 If you stay in contact, we will work with you to amend due dates and find solutions that won’t negatively impact your learning of electronics or your grade in the course.
 If we don't hear from you, it will be difficult for us to support your learning.

 ## Course expenses

 ### Electronics kits

 Essentially, we'll loan you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask you to return it at the end of the semester.
-Each kit costs the ME department $160, so please keep track of and take good care of your components and equipment.
+Each kit costs the ME department $170, so please keep track of and take good care of your components and equipment.

 ### Printed circuit board fabrication